do-me/basemap-starter/README.md

 Some getting started code to show a protomaps basemap in maplibre gl js adding housnumbers and optionally roads under construction to protomaps.
 Vanilla JS + CDN example for minimal overhead.

+**UPDATE: Meanwhile housenumbers have been integrated in protomaps basemaps!**

 ## Steps

 1. Create pmtiles with housenumbers